leason/eason.blog/content/posts/2019/07/saying-goodbye-to-slack/index.md

 Slack customers must be careful to read and understand the terms of use for those third party integrations that are so easy to enable.
 Third parties often ask for a lot of data access, many times full access to public and private messages, as well as employee data such as email addresses.
 That constitutes PII and you have an obligation to protect that information.
 Don't enable blanket integration permissions - make your users request access to new integrations and review them before enabling them.

 # Why Slack's future is bright #
-Slack is a tough sell right now to a large enterprise already paying licenses for Azure AD and Office 365.
-For them, Teams is a bundled cost and to be honest with that stack already in place it works pretty well.
+Slack is a tough sell right now to a large enterprise already paying for Azure AD and Office 365.
+For them, Teams is likely a bundled cost and with that stack already in place it works well enough.
 So while entrenched enterprises who buy up smaller companies may drive some business from Slack to MSFT, they don't go happily and I don't see MSFT winning business away on anything other than pure commercial merit.

-Let's not forget there's plenty of business to go around.
+Let's not forget there's also plenty of business to go around.
 Slack is [smart to partner with companies like Atlassian](https://www.atlassian.com/blog/announcements/new-atlassian-slack-partnership), who also compete directly with MSFT.
-They are showing that they can take advantage of the ancient proverbe: "the enemy of my enemy is my friend."
-Any customer of GitLab, Jira, Rally, Basecamp, Google Suite, or any of the hundreds of other Azure DevOps and Office 365 alternatives are prime customers for Slack.
+They are showing that they can take advantage of the ancient proverb: "the enemy of my enemy is my friend."
+Any customer of GitLab, Jira, Rally, Basecamp, or Google Suite are prime customers for Slack.

 With their continued focus on the end user experience and a great open marketplace experience, my money is still on Slack continuing to grow in value.